 The Creative Campus Media Hatch is located on the second floor of the right hand side of Liverpool Hope University’s Cornerstone Building in Room COR114.

-The Media Hatch is open term time on a Monday, Tuesday and Thursday during the below stated times.
+The Media Hatch is open term-time on Monday, Tuesday and Thursday during the following hours.

 T: 0151 291 3794

-The Creative Campus has 2 libraries: The Cornerstone library can be found on the first floor of the Cornerstone Building, this library contains books and journals to support Dance, Design, Drama, Graphics, Fine Art, and Performance.
+The Creative Campus has two libraries.
+The Cornerstone library can be found on the first floor of The Cornerstone Building.
+This library contains books and journals to support Dance, Design, Drama, Graphics, Fine Art and Performance.
 The Capstone Library is located on the first floor of the Capstone Building and contains books, journals and scores to support Music.

 The Cornerstone also has a pleasant Reading Room looking out onto the gardens, offering you a quiet place to study and work.
-If the Creative Campus doesn’t have a book you’re looking for, you can request for it to be transferred from The Sheppard-Worlock Library at Hope Park, meaning you don’t miss out!
-You can do this via OneSearch
+If the Creative Campus doesn’t have a book you’re looking for, you can request for it to be transferred from The Sheppard-Worlock Library at Hope Park.
+You can do this via OneSearch.

-The Student Success zone and is open 24 hours a day during term time.
+The Student Success zone is open 24 hours per day during term-time.
 It contains PCs, printing facilities and plenty of space for group study, as well as comfortable seating for a relaxed place to study.
 During teaching hours there is also the IT BALCONY which also contains PC’s and printing facilities.

-The Cafe 1846 is a friendly cafeteria located on Creative Campus.
+The Cafe 1846 is a friendly cafeteria located in The Cornetsone building at the Creative Campus.
 The name has historical significance and highlights the year that the site, where it stands, was first established.
-You can enjoy freshly brewed coffees, full hot and cold breakfasts, and a new and improved fresh produce lunch menu, taking inspiration from South East Asia, the Caribbean, along with local favourites.
-Chef Damian will be showcasing the best of his skills for our staff and students.
-This is a space to relax and meet with spaces to work and to chat.
+You can enjoy freshly brewed coffees, full hot and cold breakfasts and a new and improved fresh produce lunch menu, taking inspiration from South East Asia and the Caribbean, along with local favourites.
+Chef Damian will be showcasing the best of his skills and cuisines for our staff and students.
+This is a space to relax and meet with ample booths and seating areas to work and relax.